dklounge/dklounge.github.io/_posts/2014-05-12-signal-to-noise-ratio.md

 Jason is one of my favorite authors.
 I admire Jason for his skills in selling as well as his skills in communicating.
 I aspire to the quality and range of his thoughts.
 For example, read this post about <a target='out' href="http://www.inc.com/magazine/20091101/the-way-i-work-jason-fried-of-37signals.html">"The Way I Work"</a> in which Jason shares what he learns from watching TV chef Mario Batali.
 I love that; you have to keep an open mind to learn from others.

 ###Signal and Noise
-Recently, I noticed that both signal and noise can be valuable, especially for leaders, and I want to 1) share those findings and 2) suggest a way to use them and 3) ask that you think about how to apply it to your business and share your ideas (comment below).
+Recently, I noticed that both signal and noise are valuable, especially for leaders.
+I want to 1) share those findings and 2) suggest a way to use them and 3) ask that you think about how to apply it to your business and share your ideas (comment below).

 In <a href="http://www.amazon.com/gp/product/B003ZK58TA/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B003ZK58TA&linkCode=as2&tag=dklo-20&linkId=MK4MOV4LWDY3ZYO4">Where Good Ideas Come From</a><img src="http://ir-na.amazon-adsystem.com/e/ir?t=dklo-20&l=as2&o=1&a=B003ZK58TA" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />, Johnson relates the story of an experiment performed by a Berkeley psychology professor <a target="out" href="http://www.charlannemeth.com/">Charlan Nemeth</a> many years ago.
 One finding was that brain-storming as commonly practiced is probably a waste of time.
 When you took 100 people, showed them a blue colored card, and then asked them to "free-associate" other words, about 80 people would say something very predictable: "color" or "sky."
 Only about 20 percent gave <a target="out" href="http://en.wikipedia.org/wiki/Long_tail">long tail</a> answers like "jazz" or "jeans."